serenity-is/docs/services/list_request_handler.md

 # ListRequestHandler

-This is the base class that handles List requests from client side, e.g. from grids.
+This is the base class that handles List requests originating from client side, e.g. from grids.

 Let's first sample when and how this class handles list requests: